Amy-Sim/1800_202310_DTC15/README.md

 ## 1. Project Description

-State your app in a nutshell, or one-sentence pitch.
-Give some elaboration on what the core features are.
-This browser based web application to ...
+This browser based web application to serve transportation service to users in severe weather conditions, like snowstorms. floods, or extreme heat.
+Our app, LiftBuddy is a carpooling platform that is only accessible to internal employees or students specific to their workplace or school.
+LiftBuddy will help commuters to get to work or school in times of extreme weather.

 ## 2. Names of Contributors

-List team members and/or short bio's here...
-* Amy Sim - I'm excited to join team 15!
+* Amy Sim
-* Corey McTavish - excited for this projects course
+* Corey McTavish
-* Fiona Wong- very excited for this project course
+* Fiona Wong

 ## 3. Technologies and Resources Used